jameshball/osci-render/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/2a3cfe583d8c49fc8aa8e496bd79133b)](https://app.codacy.com/gh/jameshball/osci-render/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

 Open-source synthesizer for making music by drawing objects, text, and images on an oscilloscope using audio.
-Allows for 3D rendering of `.obj` files, `.svg` images, `.txt` files, and Blender scenes on Windows and macOS.
+Allows for 3D rendering of `.obj` files, `.svg` images, `.txt` files, and Blender scenes on Windows, macOS, and Linux.

 Everything is controllable from a Digital Audio Workstation (DAW), allowing for parameter automation and MIDI control.
 If you prefer to use osci-render as a standalone application, you can do that too!